 Special Immigrant Juvenile Status

 The Special Immigrant Juvenile Status (“SIJS”) program was created to protect children who have been abused, neglected or abandoned by one or both parents.
-The benefit of SIJS is to have mistreated children become eligible for a green card.
+The benefit of SIJS is that mistreated children become eligible for a green card.
 The green card provides the child with security in having legal status and creates an avenue for them to apply for state and federal social welfare programs if needed.

 You may be eligible for SIJS if